Best laptops for college in 2024: Student laptops for every budget

 Could be lighter

-The best college laptop won't do you much good if you can't pay for tuition, so if you're a bachelor of arts student that needs to keep things affordable, look no further than the sub-$500 Lenovo IdeaPad Flex 5i Chromebook Plus.
-While memorizing that long name may feel like an assignment, you'll appreciate everything it has to offer for typically less than $400.
+The best college laptop won't do you much good if you can't pay for tuition, so if you're a bachelor of arts student who needs to keep things affordable, look no further than the sub-$500 Lenovo IdeaPad Flex 5i Chromebook Plus.
+While memorizing that long name may feel like an assignment, you'll appreciate everything it offers for typically less than $400.

-As long as you don't need any specific Windows software for your major, Chrome OS is going to handle everything you need to do without a problem.
-While you may remember underpowered Chromebooks from grade school or middle school, times have changed and the Flex 5i benefits from an AI-infused Intel Core i3-1315U chipset that will keep your productivity tasks running smoothly.
+As long as you don't need any specific Windows software for your major, Chrome OS will handle everything you need to do without a problem.
+While you may remember underpowered Chromebooks from grade school or middle school, times have changed, and the Flex 5i benefits from an AI-infused Intel Core i3-1315U chipset that will keep your productivity tasks running smoothly.

-We found the keyboard to be "clicky, super responsive, with excellent bounciness" in our testing and while you can of course fall back on the touchscreen, the touchpad is spacious and accurate as well.
-Speaking of that touchscreen you can also run Android apps if there's something that Chrome OS can't handle natively.
+In our testing, we found the keyboard to be "clicky, super responsive, with excellent bounciness."
+While you can, of course, fall back on the touchscreen, the touchpad is spacious and accurate as well.
+Speaking of that touchscreen, you can also run Android apps if there's something that Chrome OS can't handle natively.

 See our full Lenovo IdeaPad Flex 5i Chromebook Plus review.